How to choose an agency and set a budget for a website redesign?

 - prototyping,

-- development and migration testing
+- development and testing, migration

-- launch and post-launch follow-up.
+- launch and post-launch monitoring.

 A realistic schedule reduces stress and limits costly scope changes.